 - Critically evaluate perspectives and practices in their own and other cultures, and be open to different cultural experiences, influences, opportunities and approaches.

-Plus a range of optional papers to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
+Plus a range of papers to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
 These papers include:165105 Introduction to Language Study

 165106 Critical Language Studies